CoachAnika/CoachAnika.github.io/README.md

 Next Steps:
 1. Set a timer to the game start when user has added name and hits play.
 2. As user hits buttons for feed, sleep, play, timer should reset, giving more time for user to play and tama to grow.
-3. Rethink name and game in header.
+3. Rethink name and age in header.
 4. Research how multiple pages can be coded on one html file and how that might work for the different pages/ parts of the game.